Lee Kuan Yew: Eugenics

-Lee expressed views that have been characterised as pro-eugenics.
+Lee expressed views characterised as pro-eugenics.
 He maintained that the educational background and intelligence of parents played a decisive role in shaping the abilities of their children, and he promoted policies designed to encourage highly educated women to have more children.
 Concerned by the sharp decline in Singapore's total fertility rate (TFR), Lee introduced the "Graduate Mothers' Scheme" in 1983, which offered tax incentives for children born to women with university degrees and gave priority in primary school admissions to the children of graduate mothers with three or more offspring.
 In his speech at the 1983 National Day Rally, Lee stated that if women graduates "were not in the breeding pool", society might become more "stupid" and that "there will be less bright people to support dumb people in the next generation."

 In June 1984, Lee's government introduced grants for low-income and low-education women to undergo sterilisation.
 Women whose husbands and themselves lacked passes at the Singapore-Cambridge GCE Ordinary Level and had fewer than three children could receive a $10,000 grant for sterilisation.
 Sterilised lower-class parents were also given priority in primary school admission for their existing first and second children.
 The controversy surrounding the proposal contributed to a 12.9 per cent swing against the PAP in the general election later that year, although the party still secured 64 per cent of the popular vote and the vast majority of seats.
 By 1985, particularly contentious aspects of the policy, such as granting education and housing advantages to educated women, were either abandoned or modified.
 A proponent of nature over nurture, Lee asserted that "intelligence is 80% nature and 20% nurture" and attributed the achievements of his children to genetics.